 |Known For||Revolutionizing the U.S steel industry, massive donations for the public good.|

 |Region of Word||United States, 19th and early 20th century.|

 Andrew Carnegie, a business hero, lived during the progressive era in the United States.
-A time where both society and the economy were recovering from the American Civil War.
+A time when both society and the economy were recovering from the American Civil War.

-However, what truly set Andrew Carnegie apart from the rest of the business elite of the 19th century was his ethics and morals which he applied towards his everyday life.
+However, what truly set Andrew Carnegie apart from the rest of the business elite of the 19th century was his ethics and morals which he applied to his everyday life.

 Without further ado, here are the 3 things that made Andrew Carnegie a business hero.